-- Don’t Close Accounts: As a general rule, don’t close credit card and other revolving accounts.
-One of the factors in determining credit score is the amount of debt you have in comparison to the amount of available credit.
+- Don’t Close Accounts: As a general rule, don’t close credit cards and other revolving accounts.
+One of the factors in determining your credit score is the amount of debt you have in comparison to the amount of available credit.
 The greater the available credit, the better.
 You can always cut up some of your cards if you don’t want to risk using them, but don’t cancel them.
-Here are some other tips to improving your credit score.
+Here are some other tips to improve your credit score.

 Get the Lowest Interest Rates Possible on Your Debt

 - Refinance Your Mortgage: The general rule is that you should refinance if you can lower your interest rate by 1%.
-While that’s a good starting point, it is important to also consider how long you plan to stay in the home and whether you need to convert from an adjustable rate mortgage to a safer fixed rate loan.
-Interest rates are still at historic lows, and it is easy to compare mortgage rates online.
+While that’s a good starting point, it is important to also consider how long you plan to stay in the home and whether you need to convert from an adjustable-rate mortgage to a safer fixed-rate loan.

 - Negotiate Lower Interest on Home Equity Lines of Credit: If you have a home equity line of credit, compare your interest rate with current market rates.
 If you think you can do better, step one is to call the mortgage company and request a lower rate.
 We did this successfully with our home equity line of credit.
 While there are no guarantees, it can’t hurt to try.

 - Lower the Interest on Credit Cards: Because interest rates on credit cards have risen so much in the last year, getting a lower rate on credit card debt can save a lot on interest payments.
-If you have a good credit score, you can qualify for a low interest credit card with rates in the 8% to 12% range.
-You can also take advantage of zero percent balance transfer offers.
+If you have a good credit score, you can qualify for a 0% balance transfer credit card.

 - Be Careful with Debt Consolidation: While it is important to take advantage of the lowest interest rates possible, the one area where you want to be really careful is with debt consolidation companies.
 While they may promise you low rates and a single payment, the number of consumer complaints about such companies is exploding.
-As an alternative, you can consolidate debts on your own through sites like Prosper that offer reasonable rates.
+As an alternative, you can refinance and consolidate your debts online.
+Here are several good options for low-rate personal loans.

 Spend Less and Make More